 Non-compliance is a criminal offence and subject to fines.

-Jersey & International Development - Creditors, Tax & Assets In The Developing World
+Jersey and International Development - Creditors, Tax and Assets in the Developing World

 Jersey acknowledges the significance of tax issues for the international development agenda.
 Through collaborating with international partners (including Guernsey) the Island is actively investigating ways to help developing countries enhance their revenue raising capacity.